19th National Congress of the Chinese Communist Party: Central Committee

 The Central Committee, composed of 204 members, was elected on 24 October 2017.
 Like previous congresses, the "more candidates than seats" elections method was used.
-8% of candidates were rejected by delegate vote - the same ratio from the 18th Party Congress in 2012.
+8% of candidates were rejected by delegate vote - the same ratio from the 18th National Congress in 2012.
 Since 2007 the higher ranks of the party apparatus has seen its median age increase while retaining retirement limits.
 The 19th Central Committee showed a continuation of this trend; Lu Hao (born 1967), the youngest full member of the previous CC, remained its youngest member.
 78 members of the 18th CC were named to the 19th CC, while 32 alternate members of the 18th CC were elected to full membership of the 19th CC.

+Policy

+Party Constitution amendments

+The Congress ratified changes to the Constitution of the Chinese Communist Party, including the incorporation of Xi Jinping Thought.
+Xi thus became the first leader since Deng Xiaoping to append his name into party ideology; the change also led to many international media outlets calling Xi the "most powerful leader since Mao."
+The Belt and Road Initiative was also added to the party constitution.
+The terms Four Confidences, Chinese Dream, new concept for development, Four Comprehensives, Xi Jinping Thought on Strengthening the Military, Community of Common Destiny, Four Consciousnesses and the Party leads everything were also added to the Party constitution.

+Religious policy

+As part of his stance on the Sinicization of Chinese religion, Xi stated at the Congress, "We will fully implement the Party's basic policy on religious affairs, uphold the principle that religions in China must be Chinese in orientation and provide active guidance to religions so that they can adapt themselves to a socialist society."

+Economy

+The 19th National Congress re-affirmed the goal of transitioning solely state-owned enterprises towards mixed (both state and private) ownership.

+The report of the 19th Congress described the primary contradiction of China's conditions as "the contradiction between the people's ever-growing need for a better life and unbalanced and inadequate development."
+In this context, "unbalanced" refers to rural-urban inequalities, regional inequalities, inequalities between the rich and poor, and structural imbalances in the economy.
+"Inadequate" refers to household income share.